 Chapter 9.86 of the Sunnyvale Municipal Code explicitly prohibits medical marijuana distribution facilities in the City of Sunnyvale.
 The City does not issue permits or levy fees and taxes under the current Municipal Code.
 However, the City supported this legislation as it fundamentally promotes public health and safety, while sustaining the ability of local agencies to appropriately regulate businesses and recover costs.

-Staff will continue to monitor future legislative proceedings and support any legislation that maintains the City's authority to regulate medical marijuana that is being transported from cultivators to dispensaries and support legislation imposing stricter provisions for obtaining medical marijuana cards and allowing law enforcement to monitor businesses or practitioners that issue medical marijuana cards.
+Staff will continue to monitor future legislative proceedings and support any legislation that maintains the City's authority to regulate the sale and distribution of recreational and medical marijuana Staff will support legislation imposing stricter provisions for obtaining medical marijuana cards and allowing law enforcement to monitor businesses or practitioners that sell and distribute marijuana and issue medical marijuana cards.